 Version Numbers

-The associated version control numbering in the support file headers must follow the same structure as the product specification itself, see 1.5.1.5.
+The associated version control numbering in the support file headers must follow the same structure as the product specification itself, see section 1.5.1.5.
 Support files need not follow the version number of the interoperability catalogue they belong to, as support files may be updated numerous times between versions of the interoperability catalogue.

-Version numbers of support files may have a suffix that indicates a ‘build number’ or date of creation or issue of the support file.
+Version numbers of support files may have a suffix that indicates a “build number” or date of creation or issue of the support file.

 Metadata